Roscoe Mitchell: Early life

-Mitchell was born in Chicago, Illinois, United States.
-He also grew up in the Chicago area, where he played saxophone and clarinet at around age twelve.
+Mitchell, who is African American, was born in Chicago, Illinois, United States.
+He grew up in the Chicago area, where he played saxophone and clarinet at around age twelve.
 His family was always involved in music with many different styles playing in the house when he was a child as well as having a secular music background.
 His brother, Norman, in particular was the one who introduced Mitchell to jazz.
 While attending Englewood High School in Chicago, he furthered his study of the clarinet.
 In the 1950s, he joined the United States Army, during which time he was stationed in Heidelberg, Germany and played in military parades with fellow saxophonists Albert Ayler and Rubin Cooper, the latter of whom, Mitchell commented, "took me under his wing and taught me a lot of stuff".
 He also studied under the first clarinetist of the Heidelberg Symphony while in Germany.
 Mitchell returned to the United States in the early 1960s, relocated to the Chicago area, and performed in a band with Wilson Junior College undergraduates Malachi Favors (bass), Joseph Jarman, Henry Threadgill, and Anthony Braxton (all saxophonists).
 Mitchell also studied with Muhal Richard Abrams and played in his band, the Muhal Richard Abrams' Experimental Band, starting in 1961.